Zotero [zoh-TAIR-oh] is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.

 Quick searches show items whose metadata, tags, or content match the search terms and are performed from the Zotero toolbar.
 Clicking the spyglass icon to the left of the search box opens the Advanced Search window, allowing for more complex or narrow searches.

 Advanced searches can be saved in the left column.
 They are similar to collections, but will update with new matching items automatically.

 Items can have notes, files, and links attached to them.
 These attachments appear in the middle column underneath their parent item.
 Attachments can be shown or hidden by clicking the arrow or plus sign next to their parent item.

 Rich-text notes can be attached to any item through the Notes tab in the right column.
 They can be edited in the right column or in their own window.
 Click the New Standalone Note button in the toolbar to create a note without attaching it to an item.

 Web pages can be attached to any item as a link or a snapshot.
 A link simply opens the website online.
 Zotero can also save a snapshot of a web page.
 A snapshot is a locally stored copy of a web page in the same state as it was when it was saved.
 Snapshots are available without an internet connection.

-If you are using Zotero for Firefox or the Chrome or Safari connector, it is simple to create new items from information available on the internet.
-If a save icon appears in the toolbar or address bar, Zotero can automatically create an item of the appropriate type and populate the metadata fields.
+With the Zotero Connector for Chrome, Firefox, or Safari, it's simple to create new items from information available on the internet.
+If a save icon appears in the toolbar, Zotero can automatically create an item of the appropriate type and populate the metadata fields.
 If a full-text PDF is available, it will usually be automatically attached to the item.
 Importing from some websites will also attach useful links (e.g. to the PubMed entry) or Supplemental Data files.